Adjuvant and Neoadjuvant Therapy for Breast Cancer

 Neoadjuvant therapy is treatment given before primary therapy.
 A woman may receive neoadjuvant chemotherapy for breast cancer to shrink a tumor that is inoperable in its current state, so it can be surgically removed.
 A woman whose tumor can be removed by mastectomy may instead receive neoadjuvant therapy to shrink the tumor enough to allow breast-conserving surgery (12–14).

 Clinical trials are examining whether hormonal therapy or trastuzumab is effective when given before surgery.
-See Question 7 for more information about clinical trials of neoadjuvant therapies.

 What are the side effects of adjuvant and neoadjuvant therapy?

 Chemotherapy: The side effects of chemotherapy depend mainly on the drugs a woman receives.
 As with other types of treatment, side effects vary from person to person.
 In general, anticancer drugs affect rapidly dividing cells.
 These include blood cells, which fight infection, cause the blood to clot, and carry oxygen to all parts of the body.
 When blood cells are affected by anticancer drugs, patients are more likely to get infections and bruise or bleed easily, and may have less energy during treatment and for some time afterward.
 Cells in hair follicles and cells that line the digestive tract also divide rapidly.
 As a result of chemotherapy, patients may lose their hair and may have other side effects, such as loss of appetite, nausea, vomiting, diarrhea, or mouth sores.